Whoever Digs a Pit, or a Few Words About the Antlion

 The larva has a distinctive appearance: thick-bodied, about 12 mm (0.47 inches) long, with grayish-brown coloration that provides effective camouflage (Photo 2).

-The most striking feature of the larva is its disproportionately large mandibles.
-Its body is covered with chitinous hairs and protuberances.
-The eyes are small and do not play a major sensory role — the larva likely relies more on touch and vibrations to sense its surroundings.
+The larva’s most distinctive feature is its disproportionately large mandibles.
+Its body is covered with chitinous hairs and small protuberances.
+The eyes are tiny and play only a minor sensory role, as the larva relies primarily on touch and vibrations to perceive its surroundings.

 The legs are arranged in a way that facilitates efficient movement through loose sand.
 It moves by pushing backward, a strategy that allows it to easily slip between sand particles and dig pit traps.